pgxn/meta/spec.md

 This document describes version 1.0.0 of the PGXN distribution metadata specification, also known as the "PGXN Meta Spec."
-It is formatted using the [Github Flavored Markdown] variant of [Markdown], and the canonical copy may always be found at [master.pgxn.org/meta/spec.txt].
+It is formatted using the [MultiMarkdown] variant of [Markdown], and the canonical copy may always be found at [master.pgxn.org/meta/spec.txt].
 A generated HTML-formatted copy found at [pgxn.org/spec/] may also be considered canonical.

 This document is stable.
 Any revisions to this specification for typo corrections and prose clarifications may be issued as "PGXN Meta Spec